 On June 30, 2016, President Obama signed into law the FOIA Improvement Act of 2016 ("2016 Amendments" or the "Act").
 The Act codifies a number of transparency and openness principles and enacts housekeeping measures designed to facilitate FOIA requests and production.
-LSC must review its current regulations and issue revised regulations on procedures for the disclosure of records consistent with the Act no later than December 27, 2016.
 The revised regulations described in this final rule reflect the required changes prescribed by the Act.
-LSC also identified and proposed technical changes to clarify the language and update the structure of its FOIA regulations.
+LSC also clarified the language and updated the structure of its FOIA regulations.

 In light of the deadline established by Congress, LSC management requested that the Operations and Regulations Committee (Committee) recommend that the Board authorize expedited rulemaking and publication of this final rule.
-On October 16, 2016, the Committee considered the request and voted to make the recommendation to the Board.
-On October 18, 2016, the Board voted to authorize expedited rulemaking and the publication of this final rule.
+On October 16, 2016, the

+Committee considered the request and voted to make the recommendation to the Board.
+On October 18, 2016, the Board voted to authorize expedited rulemaking and the publication of the final rule and request for comments.
+LSC published the final rule and request for comments on October 31, 2016, 81 FR 75330, and the comment period closed on November 30, 2016, LSC received no substantive adverse comments.
+LSC received comments from two parties recommending technical changes, which LSC has incorporated into this final rule where noted.